-Planning a trip to New Zealand’s ever-gorgoues South Island?
+Planning a trip to New Zealand’s ever-gorgeous South Island?
 You should definitely put a trip to Franz Josef on your to-do list.
-While most people make a bee-line for the action packed activities on offer in Queenstown and Wanaka, it turns out Franz Josef offers one of the best adventure activities to be found in NZ; Heli-Hiking the Franz Josef Glacier.
+While most people make a bee-line for the action-packed activities on offer in Queenstown and Wanaka, it turns out Franz Josef offers one of the best adventure activities to be found in NZ; Heli-Hiking the Franz Josef Glacier.

 WTF is the Franz Josef Glacier?

 First things first, amigo, you need to know the glacier absolutely breathtaking when you see it.
 Like, really, really beautiful.
 The 12km long glacier was originally named Kā Roimata o Hine Hukatere, but renamed by German explorer Julius von Haast in 1865.
 The Maori name translates to ‘The tears of Hine Hukatere’ and the local story of the glacier is a beautiful one.
 It’s said Hine Hukatere was a beautiful woman who loved to climb high in the mountains.
 One day she persuaded the man she loved, Wawe, to join her.
 Being far less experienced than Hine Hukatere, he was swept away when an avalanche hit.
 Heartbroken, Hine Hukatere cried so many tears that they began to flow down the mountain and, in the cold air, froze to form the glacier.

 You’ll find the Franz Josef Glacier near the Aoraki/Mt Cook National Park.
 It’s a 4 1/2 hour drive north of Queenstown or 5 1/2 hours from Christchurch, along the west coast of the south island.
 It’s the perfect spot to put on a self-guided road trip.
 You’ll pass some amazing scenery along the way, especially if you’re coming from Queenstown, like Wanaka, Lake Hawea, Haast and Bruce Bay.